 In an increasingly competitive global job market, you will need to stand out from the crowd.
 The majority of degree programmes at Cardiff University give you the option of a professional placement year and/or internship — usually in your third year.
 Find out more how studying at Cardiff University will set you up for a successful future.

 The University is based in the beautiful civic centre, in the heart of Cardiff.
 Cardiff is the capital city of Wales, one of the four countries that make up the United Kingdom.
 One of Europe’s youngest capital cities, it was crowned the capital of Wales in 1955, partly due to the excellent reputation of its university.

 Cardiff is a vibrant modern city with a multicultural history.
 It is a small city and almost everywhere can be reached on foot from the University.
 It is safe and friendly, with students making up 20% of the population.
-Cardiff is also affordable; it has the second lowest cost of rented accommodation in the UK according to the NatWest Student Living Index 2020.
+Cardiff is also affordable; it is the 4th most affordable university city for monthly rental costs according to the NatWest Student Living Index 2021.

 A warm Welsh welcome

 Cardiff is a city known for its diversity, inclusivity, and sense of fun.
 These values are also reflected in the University’s motto, “Truth, Unity and Concord”.
 It is a place where difference is celebrated and those from other countries and cultures are welcomed with open arms.